b7s9/coloring-book/CONTRIBUTING.md

 # Contributing.md

-## Branch rules
+## Contributing workflow with branching

-New featre = new branch.
+New feature = new branch.
 New bugfix = new branch.
 For every change or addition you want to make in this project, take the following steps:

 1. Checkout to `develop`
 1. Pull latest changes from origin:develop (recommended)